vosdev/ansible-lxd-inventory/README.md

 # LXD Ansible Dynamic Inventory Script

-A powerful and flexible Ansible dynamic inventory script for LXD (Linux Containers) that supports multiple endpoints, advanced filtering, and hostname customization.
+A powerful and flexible Ansible dynamic inventory script for LXD that supports multiple endpoints, advanced filtering, and hostname customization.

+This script was created after running into too many limitations of [community.general.lxd inventory](https://docs.ansible.com/ansible/latest/collections/community/general/lxd_inventory.html).
+Using many projects on multiple clusters, I ended up with over 20 inventory files.
+This has now been reduced to 1.

+Feel free to request additional features.

 ## Features

 - **Multi-Endpoint Support**: Connect to multiple LXD servers in a single inventory run
-- **Tag-based Filtering**: Filter instances using `user.*` configuration keys (both instance-specific and profile-inherited)
+- **Tag-based Filtering**: Filter instances using `user.*` configuration keys
-- **Flexible Hostname Formatting**: Customize how hostnames appear in your inventory
+- **Flexible Hostname Formatting**: Customize how hostnames appear in your inventory (`{name}.{project}.{endpoint}.example.com`)
 - **Project and Profile Filtering**: Filter by LXD projects and profiles
-- **Network Interface Control**: Configure IP address selection with interface filtering and IPv6 preference
+- **Network Interface Control**: Configure IP address selection with interface filtering and IPv4/6 preference
 - **Status and Type Filtering**: Include/exclude based on instance status and type
 - **SSL/TLS Support**: Full certificate management for secure connections
 - **Unix Socket Support**: Local LXD daemon connections